cowlinn/GovTech-Take-Home/README.md

 - In the match results, you can only edit the goals scored.
 You cannot edit teams since the round robin format dictates exactly 1 match against every other team in the group

+### Troubleshooting
+- You have to open a bash terminal within the container (or use Docker desktop to view container files)

+- Go into the `backend1` container, and go to
+    - `/app/app/logs/(today's YYMMDD).log`
+    - There is a logging interceptor for all endpoint requests + more detailed logging for inserts / updates

 ### (A lot of) Potential improvements

 #### Core functionality